Sharing....

 To be fair, I rarely get this question from a guy.
 He often will use his bath bar to wash his body and hair and not think twice about it.
 But, for the ladies, I often answer this way:

-First, I like to wash my hair with my head flipped down and most of the time in the kitchen sink.
 I wet my hair thoroughly to the point of sopping, then taking the bar and rub it a few times in my length and then over the scalp a few times.
 I set the bar down and work up a lather with the length and the scalp hair altogether.
 Some are afraid of hair breakage, but I work my lather as I would if using a bottled shampoo - no different.
 When cured, my shampoo bars lather as well if not better than bottled shampoo, so working up a lather is not a problem.
 The lather tends to stay in place and not run down the head into the eyes!
 When I've massaged my scalp a bit with my fingers, I rinse it out.
 My shampoo bars rinse cleanly out very quickly.

 2. What is the deal with an acidic rinse?
 Is this to rinse the shampoo completely out?